 “We keep them alive in cages until the customer makes an order.
 Then we hammer them unconscious, cut their throats and drain the blood.
 It is a slow death.
 We then boil them to remove the scales.
 We cut the meat into small pieces and use it to make a number of dishes, including braised meat and soup.
 Usually the customers take the blood home with them afterwards.”

-African pangolin conservation faces some major issues and focussed conservation efforts are required to halt the slide.
-The African Pangolin Working Group is instrumental in developing an understanding of the issues facing the 4 species.
+African pangolin conservation faces some major issues and focused conservation efforts are required to halt the slide.
+The African Pangolin Working Group is instrumental in developing an understanding of the issues facing the four species.
 This energetic and dedicated team would appreciate your assistance and financial support.